rapid7/insightconnect-plugins/plugins/rapid7_insightvm/help.md

 #### Get Tag Sites

-Get site IDs associated with a tag
+This action is used to get site IDs associated with a tag

 ##### Input